WebRTC in 150 Lines of C++

 cmake --build build --parallel $(nproc)

 CMake fetches libdatachannel (which brings libjuice, usrsctp, and libsrtp as submodules), discovers system FFmpeg and OpenSSL, and builds everything.
-The whole tree builds in minutes against the OpenSSL your project already links against, with no separate WebRTC build step and no Google toolchain anywhere in sight.
+The whole tree builds in minutes against the OpenSSL your project already links against, with no separate WebRTC build step.

 For integration into your own project: